Seekatar/seekatar.github.io/_posts/2026-01-30-ps-start-thread-1.md

 2
 ```

 Since all the `Write-*` cmdlets write to different streams, if you get the output after the job is complete, they are not in time order.
 This can be annoying if you need messages in the order they were produced.
-(In my K8sUtils I already had a logging function that wrote to `Write-Host` so I could capture everything in order.)
+(In K8sUtils, I use a logging function that writes to `Write-Host` so I capture everything in order.)

 ```powershell
 $sb = {